regebro/supporting-python-3/source/intro.rst

 Python 3 still feels just like the old comfortable shoes, but newly shined and with new laces.
 The hardest change to get used to is to remember that ``print`` is a function.
-The relatively small differences doesn't necessarily mean that porting to Python 3 is easy, but it can be and hopefully this book will make it even easier.
+The relatively small differences doesn't necessarily mean that supporting Python 3 is easy, but it can be and hopefully this book will make it even easier.

 ---------------------------------------------------------------------------